 The white-tailed deer is the smallest member of the North American deer family.
 The name refers to the white underside of the deer’s tail which it displays and wags when it senses danger.
-Despite being a smaller deer, it can leap over 10 foot fences and is known to leap 30 feet in one bound.
+Despite being a smaller deer, it can leap over 10 foot fences.
 Generally, the white-tailed deer is nocturnal (active at night) or crepuscular (active at dusk and dawn).

 Sammy is our lone buck deer at the zoo.
 He loves to spar with cedar trees, sticks, and hanging toys in his stall.
 When his keepers are close, Sammie loves to lick the keepers’ hands through the wooden boards of the barn.
 When white-tail deer go into rut between early November and February, they make several grunting noises and sparring increases.
 When his rut is over, Sammie’s antlers fall off and will re-grow over the course of the next year.
 The zoo saves his antlers for educational purposes.
 Most of the deer on the Texas exhibit are Sammie’s offspring.
 He loves apples, pears and any sort of browse we give him.
 Sammy was wild-caught in 2008 when he was just a fawn.